rmustacc/ipd/ipd/0017/README.md

 instance, using the token expansion, and then setting the appropriate environment variable further reduces the complexity start method.

-* Beacuse we want to allow for the appending of variables, it seems like it makes more semantic sense to start from the existing method.
+* Because we want to allow for the appending of variables, it seems like it makes more semantic sense to start from the existing method.
 This would allow certain things like the `PATH` or other directory based environment variables to be updated based on per-instance values.